HomeTrue North Blog

 8. Cabin Lake

 Considered among the best lakes close to Vancouver, Cabin Lake is a must-visit.
-It is one of the scenic lakes along the hike to Eagle Bluffs on Cypress Mountain.
-Cypress Provincial Park is a great spot for adventure seekers, providing them with sporting opportunities like skiing, hiking, running, swimming, and more.
+It is one of the scenic lakes along the Black Mountain and Cabin Lake trail in Cypress Provincial Park.
+The park is a great spot for adventure seekers, providing them with sporting opportunities like hiking, running, swimming, and skiing.

 9. Burnaby Lake

-Burnaby Lake, a spot with heavenly views, is ideal for a picnics and makes a perfect day out with family.
-It is among the largest Vancouver Canada lakes in this region, occupying over 3 square kilometres.
+Burnaby Lake Regional Nature Park is the ideal place for a picnic and makes the perfect day out with family.
+It is among the largest Vancouver Canada lakes close to the city, occupying over 3 square kilometres.

-It is also a wonderful wildlife sanctuary home to amazing species, including blue herons, kingfishers, eagles, belted kingfishers, beavers, ducks and turtles.
+It is a wonderful wildlife sanctuary and home to amazing species, including blue herons, kingfishers, eagles, belted kingfishers, beavers, ducks and turtles.

 Three colourful Wood Ducks in Burnaby Lake, British Columbia